 New requirements for construction industry employers

-- Construction businesses must verify employment eligibility when hiring employees
+- Construction businesses must use E-Verify when hiring employees

 - Businesses must keep a record of hiring and verification documents for a certain period of time